Skip to main content

 By Stephen C. Schultz

 “I can still remember him.
-He was socially awkward...always on his own.
-It was tough because English wasn't his first language!
+He was socially awkward... always on his own.
+It was tough because English wasn’t his first language!
 He always walked alone on his way to school.
-He never really hung out with anyone…a real loner.
-I had a car and sometimes I’d pass him on my way to school.
-Every once in a while I’d give him a ride, but our conversations were strained.
-The day he killed himself I couldn’t believe it.
-Rumors had it he left a note for his parents that mentioned he just didn’t fit in!”
+He never really hung out with anyone... a real loner.
+I had a car, and sometimes I’d pass him on my way to school.
+Every once in a while, I’d give him a ride, but our conversations were strained.
+The day he passed away, I couldn’t believe it.
+Rumors had it he left a note for his parents that mentioned he just didn’t fit in.”

-The educator then asked me, “You could have worked with this student?”
+The educator asked me, “Can you work with this student?”

-Should you know of a student that meets this criteria or struggles with some of theses emotional concerns, feel free to message me.
-I am more than happy to help determine the best course of action for the student and the family.
+If you know a student who meets these criteria or struggles with emotional or behavioral challenges, please don’t hesitate to reach out.
+I’m happy to help determine the best course of action for the student and their family.

-We have been SEVIS Certified since 2005 and are approved to issue Forms I-20 and maintain current F-1/M-1 student records.
+Since 2005, Oxbow Academy has been SEVIS Certified and authorized to issue Forms I-20 and maintain F-1/M-1 student records.
+We were recertified in 2024, demonstrating our ongoing commitment to supporting international students.

 Comments